About NARUC

 June 10, 11, 12, 2 PM - 4 PM ET each day

 This 3 day/6 hour live NARUC Professional Development course covers the essentials of being a witness in an administrative proceeding, including preparing written and oral testimony, taking the witness stand, and responding to both direct and cross-examination.
-Taught by experts from QSI consulting, Florida Commissioner Andrew Fay, and former ICC Commissioner Terry Harville, How to Be An Effective Witness 2025 is directed to those who prepare, deliver, or review testimony in state regulatory proceedings.
+Taught by experts from QSI consulting and Florida Commissioner Andrew Fay, How to Be An Effective Witness 2025 is directed to those who prepare, deliver, or review testimony in state regulatory proceedings.
 The course reviews the institutional context of administrative agencies and the way in which they address their key goal--the promotion of the public interest--through witness testimony.
 The course provides guidelines for writing sound and persuasive testimony and insights to the way in which commissioners, judges, and other “finders of fact” review and evaluate testimony.

 How to Be An Effective Witness 2025 is part of the NARUC Professional Development Legal Curriculum.